abalnaseeb/CMPSC497FinalProject/README.md

 ## Overview

 This project focuses on fine-tuning a language model (LLM) to generate possible research approaches for various cybersecurity problems.
 The model takes a short research question as input and responds with one suggested method or idea to explore the topic.

-The project was designed and implemented as part of the final deliverable for CMPSC 497 at Penn State.
+The project was designed and implemented as part of the final deliverable for CMPSC 497 at Penn State University.

 ## Task Description

 - Input: A short cybersecurity problem or research question.
 - Output: One useful research approach to address the problem.
 - Example:
-  - **Input:** "How to protect against phishing attacks?"
+  - **Input:** "How to protect against DDos attack?"
-  - **Output:** "Train an AI model on phishing email datasets and use it to filter suspicious messages in real-time.
-Combine it with user training programs."
+  - **Output:** "For protection against DDoS attacks, consider using firewall and other tools that prevent unauthorized access.
+Use common sense security measures like phishing or brute force operations such as denial of service (DNS) requests for sensitive data from compromised computers.
+Implement proper procedures when possible so attackers can find vulnerabilities in all domains they visit"

 ## Dataset